 I do not see my view as orientalist.
 I see it as anti-medievalist.

-The fall of the Assad regime was deeply desired by western neoliberals and Zionists in order to replace it with a western democratic model, and they are desperately pretending that is what they have got in al-Jolani.
-As atrocities against Shia, Allaouites and Christians in Syria mount, the one thing that cannot be disputed is that al-Jolani is steadfastly Zionist, as he allows Israel daily to occupy more of Syria and destroy more of its infrastructure, without a single shot fired in response.
+The fall of the Assad regime was deeply desired by Western neoliberals and Zionists in order to replace it with a Western democratic model, and they are desperately pretending that is what they have got in al-Jolani.
+As atrocities against Shia, Alaouites and Christians in Syria mount, the one thing that cannot be disputed is that al-Jolani is steadfastly Zionist, as he allows Israel daily to occupy more of Syria and destroy more of its infrastructure, without a single shot fired in response.

 Israel embarked on a campaign of devastation of purely civilian areas by aerial bombardment.
 Of that I am an eye witness.
 I can say from personal inspection that the claims that the tens of thousands of homes destroyed had any military use are a massive lie.